dlab-berkeley/Python-Data-Wrangling-Legacy/README.md

 # navigate to the repo
 $ cd introduction-to-pandas

-# start the interactive aession
+# start the interactive session
 $ jupyter notebook

 # alternatively